John Lennon Peace Monument: The monument

 The significance of the white feather is explained by Julian Lennon, "Dad once said to me that should he pass away, if there was some way of letting me know he was going to be OK – that we were all going to be OK – the message would come to me in the form of a white feather."

-Jerry Goldman, MD The Beatles Story, Liverpool comments:
+Jerry Goldman, managing director of The Beatles Story, Liverpool, comments:

-"Lennon’s message of peace is timeless and is one that is now more relevant than ever.
+Lennon’s message of peace is timeless and is one that is now more relevant than ever.
 We hope that this imposing monument dedicated to John will become a place that people from all over the world will visit to contemplate peace and John Lennon’s contribution to it through his music.

-"Liverpool is the only ideal destination for such a remarkable monument and we feel sure that it will take on a global significance as word travels round the world that there is a place to go to in England where people can meet under the timeless banner of peace."
+Liverpool is the only ideal destination for such a remarkable monument and we feel sure that it will take on a global significance as word travels round the world that there is a place to go to in England where people can meet under the timeless banner of peace.

-The monument is the second peace monument to be gifted by the Global Peace Initiative; the first is the peace monument for Asia which has a permanent home in Singapore.
+The monument is the second peace monument to be gifted by the Global Peace Initiative; the first being the peace monument for Asia which has a permanent home in Singapore.
 There are plans for a third monument to be gifted to the people of South America as part of a pledge by the Global Peace Initiative to reach out to all continents.

 At the unveiling ceremony at Chavasse Park in 2010, Liverpool City Council leader Joe Anderson said:

-"The statue is there as a celebration of John's legacy."
+The statue is there as a celebration of John's legacy.

-"The Global Peace Initiative picking John and wanting the monument in Liverpool is a real mark of the great man's incredible achievements and the fact he touched millions and millions of lives."
+The Global Peace Initiative picking John and wanting the monument in Liverpool is a real mark of the great man's incredible achievements and the fact he touched millions and millions of lives.

-At the unveiling of the European Peace Monument Julian Lennon told the crowd which included European ambassadors, Beatles former drummer Pete Best and hundreds of Liverpudlians:
+At the same event, Julian Lennon told the crowd, which included European ambassadors, Beatles former drummer Pete Best and hundreds of Liverpudlians: